 Who Was Voltaire?

 Born in 1694, in Paris, France, Voltaire established himself as one of the leading writers of the Enlightenment.
 His famed works include the tragic play Zaïre, the historical study The Age of Louis XIV and the satirical novella Candide.
-Often at odds with French authorities over his politically charged works, he was twice imprisoned and spent many years in exile.
+Often at odds with French authorities over his politically and religiously charged works, he was twice imprisoned and spent many years in exile.
 He died shortly after returning to Paris in 1778.

 Voltaire wrote poetry and plays, as well as historical and philosophical works.
 His most well-known poetry includes The Henriade (1723) and The Maid of Orleans, which he started writing in 1730 but never fully completed.